wvuweb/hammer/README.md

 ###Windows Installation
 ***WARNING THIS IS SUPER ALPHA PROCEED WITH CAUTION***

+This install assumes no other version of ruby installed on your system.

-1. Install pik using the installer
+1. Install ruby via RubyInstaller

-Download the latest msi file from [github](http://github.com/vertiginous/pik/downloads).

-For more information visit [pik's github page](https://github.com/vertiginous/pik)

-2. Install ruby 1.9.3-p545 using pik if you already have a Ruby Installed.

-    `pik install ruby-1.9.3-p545`

-    Otherwise you can install Ruby 1.9.3-p545 using a [RubyInstaller](http://rubyinstaller.org/downloads/) then run the above command to
+  Install Ruby 1.9.3-p545 using a [RubyInstaller](http://rubyinstaller.org/downloads/) then run the above command to

-3. Confirm your install

-    `pik list`
-    should list available rubies

-    `pik use ruby-1.9.3-p545` to switch to correct ruby version
+      [Installer Options to check]

+      Allow ruby executables to you PATH

+      Associate .rb and .rbw files with this Ruby installation

+      **Make Sure to close and reopen command prompt**

   You also need to install the [Ruby 1.9.3 Development Kit](http://rubyinstaller.org/downloads/) this package allows you to install some of the gems required by Hammer and isn't installed by Pik

   Direct link to [Ruby 1.9.3 devkit](https://github.com/downloads/oneclick/rubyinstaller/DevKit-tdm-32-4.5.2-20111229-1559-sfx.exe) (may break so try above link)

+    **Make Sure to close and reopen command prompt**

+  After devkit install follow instructions on: https://github.com/oneclick/rubyinstaller/wiki/Development-Kit

+      Extract downloaded file to a directory

+      cd into the extracted location then run:

+      `ruby dk.rb init`

+      then

+      `ruby dk.rb install`

+      **Make Sure to close and reopen command prompt**

+2. Confirm the ruby version

     `ruby -v` to confirm active ruby version

-4. Clone the repo into your C:/Users/{{user}}/Documents/ directory
+3. Clone the repo into your C:/Users/{{user}}/Documents/ directory

     `git clone https://github.com/wvuweb/hammer.git`

-5. Change directory into hammer and bundle install
+4. Change directory into hammer and bundle install

     `cd C:/Users/{{user}}/Documents/hammer/hammer`

     then

+    `gem install bundler`

+    then

     `bundle install`

-6. Create a hammer.bat file in C:/Users/{{user}}/Documents/ root
+5. Create a hammer.bat file in C:/Users/{{user}}/Documents/ root

     copy the following into hammer.bat